MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/create-static-web-app.md

 * [Static Web Apps community samples](https://github.com/microsoft/static-web-apps-gallery-code-samples)

-## What is a static web app?
+## What is a Static Web App?

 An Azure Static Web Apps resource is a hosted app with both the generated static client files and the optional API endpoints.
 When you create the resource, you include information necessary for a GitHub Action to build the static files and deploy to Azure.

 :::image type="content" source="../media/howto-static-web-app/azure-portal-create-static-web-app.png" alt-text="When you create the resource, you include information necessary for a GitHub Action to build the static files and deploy to Azure.":::

-Create the static web app with one of the following:
+Create the Static Web App with one of the following:

 * [Azure portal](/azure/static-web-apps/get-started-portal?tabs=vanilla-javascript)
 * [VS Code extension](/azure/static-web-apps/getting-started?tabs=vanilla-javascript)